Setup Honeycomb

 host/src/index.tsx

-import { ConsoleLogger, FireflyProvider, initializeFirefly } from "@squide/firefly";
+import { FireflyProvider, initializeFirefly } from "@squide/firefly";

-import { registerHoneycombInstrumentation } from "@workleap/honeycomb";
+import { initializeTelemetry } from "@workleap/telemetry/react";

 import { register as registerMyLocalModule } from "@sample/local-module";